Cost of Attendance

 Farrier Science (1 semester) $3,300* N/A

-*This listed amount is designated as a course fee, which will be included in the tuition and fee charges on a student’s account.
-The fee covers the costs of required tools for the Farrier Program (value of $1,500).
-A student will be able to keep the tools after successful completion of the program.
+* This listed amount includes course fees, which will be included in the tuition and fee charges on a student’s account.
+Farrier Science: The course fee covers the costs of required tools for the Farrier Program (value of $1,500).
+A student is able to keep the tools after successful completion of the Farrier program.

 Financial Aid